Double Vision by Steve Gore

 A clever card trick where one card appears to split into two identical cards in a visually striking moment, worth adding to any magician's toolkit.

-Double Vision is a clever card effect where two selected cards visually and impossibly change places, praised for its practicality and real-world performance suitability.
+A clever card effect where two selected cards visually and impossibly change places, praised for its practicality and real-world performance suitability.

 Performance videos